return42/sphkerneldoc/linux_src_doc/arch/arm64/kvm/debug_c.rst

-Additionally, KVM only traps guest accesses to the debug registers if the guest is not actively using them (see the KVM_ARM64_DEBUG_DIRTY flag on vcpu->arch.debug_flags).
+Additionally, KVM only traps guest accesses to the debug registers if the guest is not actively using them (see the KVM_ARM64_DEBUG_DIRTY flag on vcpu->arch.flags).
 Since the guest must not interfere with the hardware state when debugging the guest, we must ensure that trapping is enabled whenever we are debugging the guest using the debug registers.